-Note: Yesterday, Sarah Morino, a fantastic landscape photographer based in the US, put together a list of over 165 women landscape photographers.
+Note: Recently Sarah Morino, a fantastic landscape photographer based in the US, put together a list of over 200 women landscape photographers.
 She did not post this to share a “best of” list, but to create a go-to resource for companies and brands to realize that there are, in fact, a large amount of professional female landscape photographers in the world (and that list is still growing).
 I’ve had this article (below) in my queue for a few weeks, and after reading Sarah’s article I was motivated to dust it off and finally publish it.
 Here are my thoughts:

 My husband, Brian Matiash, and I are both full-time self-employed photographers (or, to be more accurate, photo-educators).
 Yet we have completely separate businesses, separate websites, and we do a lot of our own individual travel.
 In fact, I’m certain that many people don’t even realize that we are married.
 I’ll be honest, that is intentional, more so on my part.
 I am very proud to be married to Brian, and it is not my intention to try and hide the fact that we are together.
 However it has always been important to me that I maintain my own unique business presence and social identity.
 We are both very different photographers, writers, and designers, each with our own brand and style.
 My biggest fear is that I would be overlooked or “lumped together” with my husband, and thus become the “invisible” partner.